chrisnager/crafted-css/README.md

 OOCSS and BEM
 -------------

+- OOCSS is all about finding design patterns that can be abstrated into reusable components.
-- This is the only time underscores are cool to use.
+- BEM is the only time underscores are cool to use.
+BEM takes OOCSS to another level that establishes logical class names and keeps specificity to a bare minimum.
--

 <br>

 OOCSS example:

-`.btn--
+    .btn
+    .btn--primary
+    .btn--secondary

-How BEM works:
+How BEM should be written:

 `.block__element--modifier {}`